 - Decide how you are going to deliver the material.
 I always try to have at least one additional method besides the teacher reading and the class responding.

 - My go to is video clips.
-After sectioning the talk off in to topic, I watch the video and assign the segment of time on the video to each topic.
+After sectioning the talk off in to topics, I watch the video and assign the segment of time on the video to each topic.
 That way I can share and pause the pieces easily without having to search.
 Less that 3 minute video segments are ideal but I have gone upwards to 5 if it stays focused.
 If you are wanting to use a video segment that is 5 minutes or longer, consider pausing it to discuss what has been said or asking a question to be discussed.
 The simplest way I have used video clips is ON MY PHONE through the TV.
-All you need is an HDMI cord connects your phone to the TV from the library.
+All you need is an HDMI cord that connects your phone to the TV from the library.
 The TV then displays whatever is shown or playing on your phone.
+You can purchase one through Amazon, or encourage your ward to purchase one that can be kept in the library! ****When using video clips consider prefacing each clip with something the class should be listening for.
+This allows students to be more focused and attentive with purpose.

 - The following two come from my experience as a school teacher.